HistoryThis section has been translated automatically.

 and according to the American Thoracic Association in:

-• Grade 0: No dyspnea on rapid walking on level ground or slightly uphill.
+- Grade 0: No shortness of breath when walking fast on level ground or slightly uphill

-• Grade 1: mild dyspnea when walking rapidly on level ground or slightly uphill
+- Grade 1: mild dyspnea when walking fast on level ground or slightly uphill

-• Grade 2: moderate shortness of breath, must walk slower than people in the same age group or even stop when walking rapidly on level ground.
+- Grade 2: moderate shortness of breath, must walk slower than people of the same age group or even stop when walking fast on level ground

-• Grade 3: severe breathlessness occurs when walking on level ground after about 100 m or after a few minutes.
+- Grade 3: severe shortness of breath occurs when walking on level ground after approx. 100 m or after a few minutes

-• Grade 4: very severe breathlessness when dressing or undressing.
-The patient is no longer able to leave the house walking (Steffen 2008).
+- Grade 4: very severe breathlessness when dressing and undressing.
+The patient is no longer able to leave the house on foot (Steffen 2008).

 and according to the modified Borg scale in: